jtheisen/sqlizer/readme.md

 I've written the beginning of a query builder that could be used as research for a something more serious in the future.
-It's not usable yet in any way, but I think I got most of the tricky stuff working to prove that the type inferrence and runtime query building really works the way as I describe in this post.
-I will call this *Sqlizer* to have  a name for it that isn't again LINQ, which would be confusing in the context of this text.
+It's not usable yet in any way, but I think I got most of the tricky stuff working to prove that the type inference and runtime query building really works the way as I describe in this post.
+I will call this *Sqlizer* to have  a name for it that isn't again LINQ, which would be confusing in the context of this research.

 # Query building in JavaScript and TypeScript